mixmastamyk/console/docs/why.rst

 Meanwhile, over at the Cheeseshop…
 ------------------------------------

-    *"Not much of a cheese shop really, is it?"*
+    *"Not much of a cheese shop really, is it?"—Monty Python*

 And so, now there are ad-hoc ANSI codes being generated in every command-line app and eleventy micro-libs on "the" PyPI doing the same.